We turn a good ride into an unusual and brilliant experience

 Studio Go Go’s team has extensive experience working with clients across the spectrum of the arts (festivals, arts organisations, museums, the cultural sector); the entertainment industry (amusement parks and leisure); professional commissions (design & architecture); and with blue chip clients on global marketing campaigns.
 We can produce to commission, or work closely with your team to realise their ideas.

-We are world-class creatives and cutting-edge technologists.
-We develop content that can be distributed globally, to be played locally on mobile VR headsets.
+We are world-class creatives and cutting-edge technologists, with an eco-friendly agenda to transport less and reuse more.
+We develop digital content that can be distributed globally, to be played on mobile VR headsets and existing rides sourced locally.
 Our work ranges from avant-garde audio visual artworks, to the creation of playful interactive adventures.

 “My family have been in the ride business for three generations: I owned and operated my first ride in the 60s, ran my own amusement park, and I now consult for the leisure industry, theme parks and family entertainment centres worldwide.